BlindOver/blindover_AI/README.md

     python3 ./convert_ptq_mode.py --data_path 'the/path/of/dataset' --model_name 'model name' --weight 'path/of/trained/weight/file'
     ```

 - To address the issue of insufficient data, we utilize **image generation models** such as [Diffusion](https://stablediffusionweb.com/) and [DALL-E](https://openai.com/dall-e-2) to increase the number of samples.
-Also, we apply image transformation such as colorization, sharpness, contrast and brightness to make slight changes to the image instead of original image. ([`code`](https://github.com/BlindOver/blindover_AI/blob/main/composite.py))
+Also, we apply random image transformation such as colorization, sharpness, contrast and brightness to make slight changes to the image instead of original image. ([`code`](https://github.com/BlindOver/blindover_AI/blob/main/composite.py))

     ```
     python3 ./composite.py --foreground_path 'the/path/of/foregorund/images' --background_path 'the/path/of/background/images' --save_dir 'a/folder/to/save/generated/images'